Charles Webster Leadbeater: Discovery of Krishnamurti

 In 1909 Leadbeater encountered fourteen-year-old Jiddu Krishnamurti at the private beach of the Theosophical Society headquarters at Adyar.
 Krishnamurti's family lived next to the compound; his father, a long-time Theosophist, was employed by the Society.
 Leadbeater believed Krishnamurti to be a suitable candidate for the "vehicle" of the World Teacher, a reputed messianic entity whose imminent appearance he and many Theosophists were expecting.
-The proclaimed savior would then usher in a new age and religion.
+The proclaimed saviour would then usher in a new age and religion.

 Leadbeater assigned the pseudonym Alcyone to Krishnamurti and under the title "Rents in the Veil of Time", he published 30 reputed past lives of Alcyone in a series in The Theosophist magazine beginning in April 1910.
 "They ranged from 22,662 BC to 624 AD ...
 Alcyone was a female in eleven of them."

 Leadbeater stayed in India until 1915, overseeing the education of Krishnamurti; he then relocated to Australia.
 During the late 1920s, Krishnamurti disavowed the role that Leadbeater and other Theosophists expected him to fulfil.
 He disassociated himself from the Theosophical Society and its doctrines and practices, and during the next six decades became known as an influential speaker on philosophical and religious subjects.